marcellogalhardo/retained/README.md

 }
 ```

-As a convenience, if the retained instance implements the `AutoCloseable` interface, it will be automatically added to `onClearedListeners` and closed.
+As a convenience, if the retained instance implements the `AutoCloseable` interface, it will be automatically added to `closeables` and closed.

 #### View support (experimental)